Adolescent Birth Rate

 King County’s adolescent birth rate continues to decline over time.

-King County’s adolescent birth rate was 2.4 births per 1,000 female teens from 2017-2021.
+From 2018-2022, King County’s adolescent birth rate was 2.3 births per 1,000 female teens.
 The adolescent birth rate is defined as live births among females ages 15-17.
-Adolescent birthing people are at risk for pregnancy complications and their children are more vulnerable to health complications.
+Adolescent birthing people are at increased risk for pregnancy complications, and their children are more vulnerable to health complications.
 Teen pregnancy and childbearing bring significant economic and social costs through both immediate and long-term impacts.
-Preventing adolescent birth is important in reducing infant mortality and improving maternal health.
+Preventing adolescent birth is crucial for reducing infant mortality and improving maternal health.

 Notes & Sources